js3sj/book-storage/README.md

-## Book storage project
+## Book storage app

-###Java application for quick book storage, update, access and total price calculation.
+### Java application for quick book storage, update, access and total price calculation.

 • A client can use a REST call to put a book into the system providing its name, author, barcode, quantity, price per unit.